metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Lamar Jackson is a moron.

 Travis Kelce can read defenses about as well as Mahomes.
 Keep that in mind against blitz-happy teams like the Ravens.

+When Baltimore attempts the blitz, things don't end well.
+Byron Pringle took down a touchdown off a linebacker blitz.